Skip to main content

 validBefore: deadline, // Latest valid time

-The escrow scheme uses receiveWithAuthorization (not transferWithAuthorization).
-The token collector is the to address, which then routes tokens to the escrow contract.
+The auth-capture scheme uses receiveWithAuthorization (not transferWithAuthorization).
+The token collector is the to address, which then routes tokens into the escrow.